Shaheed (1962 film): Plot

 Laila, a femme fatale has been exiled from the tribe for her involvement in street dancing which is supposed to be a shameful act in the Arabian tribes.
-Despite being neglected by Haris, she wants him to takeover the trader, and later she sets herself ablaze for Harris's victory in resistance and the oil refinery is damaged.
-She also sets herself ablaze as a result of her honour suicide in an attempt to regain her pride in the tribe and to save her country from the foreigner.
+Despite being neglected by Haris, she wants him to take over the trader, and later she sets herself ablaze for Harris's victory in resistance and the oil refinery is damaged.
+She also sets herself ablaze as a result of her honour suicide in an attempt to regain her pride in the tribe and to save her country from the foreign occupiers.